top of page

 FR.
 MICHAEL'S HOMILIES

-Homily for the Second Sunday of Advent, Year A
+Homily for the Third Sunday in Ordinary Time, Year A

 St Joseph's - Thame

-Homily for the First Sunday of Advent, Year A
+Homily for the Second Sunday in Ordinary Time, Year A

 St Joseph's - Thame